ds4dm/ZERO/docs/support_files/NashLCP.rst

         q.print();

 Here ``M`` and ``q`` are such that the solution to the LCP :math:`0 \le x \perp Mx + q \ge 0` solves the original NashGame.
 These matrices can be written to a file and solved externally now.
-Alternatively, one can pass it to the :py:class:`Game::LCP` class, and solve it natively.
-To achieve this, one can pass the above matrices to the constructor of the :py:class:`Game::LCP` class.
+Alternatively, one can pass it to the :cpp:class:`Game::LCP` class, and solve it natively.
+To achieve this, one can pass the above matrices to the constructor of the :cpp:class:`Game::LCP` class.

 .. code-block:: c

         GRBEnv env = GRBEnv();
         Game::LCP lcp = Game::LCP(&env, M, q, 1, 0);

-More concisely, the class :py:class:`Game::LCP` offers a constructor with the NashGame itself as an argument.
+More concisely, the class :cpp:class:`Game::LCP` offers a constructor with the NashGame itself as an argument.
 This way, one need not explicitly compute ``M``, ``q`` etc., to create the ``Game::LCP`` object.

 .. code-block:: c